 - 6-month-old babies babble a lot!
 They sometimes tend to get stuck in a certain sound, practicing it all day long.
 Then they suddenly switch to another.

 - At 5-7 months, babies develop new reflexes.
 The old ones, for example sucking and grasping, are gone.
 The new reflexes are there to help the baby if he falls.
 If the baby falls forward, the child will now extend their arms and hands forward

 Games To Play

 Your baby’s understanding of language is now well enough developed to start practicing baby sign language if you like.
 This is a fairly new thing for hearing babies.
 It has been shown, though, that babies that learn to sign, may actually talk earlier and will cry less as it is easier for them to make themselves understood.

 Imitating sounds is fun!
 Imitate your baby’s babbling.

 As their eye-hand coordination continues to develop, your baby might enjoy some practicing.
 If he/she has started eating solid food, try giving them small pieces of baby crackers or rice to pick up.

 Picking up toys from a bag can also be exciting and fun.
 Try putting toys made of different materials into the bag for some extra stimulation.

 Once your baby has learned to sit without support a roly-poly toy is great fun.

-Toys that make sound when your shake them, turn them around or squeeze them, are good now when your baby can use both his hands.
+Toys that make a sound when you shake them, turn them around or squeeze them, are good now when your baby can use both his hands.

 Does your baby like walking?
 My daughter decided that walking was all she wanted to do at six months.
 Not that she could.